I’m an associate professor of English at The Ohio State University, specializing in disability studies and

 My book Mad at School: Rhetorics of Mental Disability and Academic Life (University of Michigan Press) won the Outstanding Book Award from CCCC.
 Reviews, annotations and commentary have appeared in College Composition and Communication; the Literature, Arts, and Medicine Database; Disability Studies Quarterly; the Social Science Research Network; and Composition Forum.

-Other writing appears in Kairos: A Journal of Rhetoric, Technology and Pedagogy, Hypatia (forthcoming), Bitch: Feminist Response to Pop Culture, Inside Higher Education, Creative Nonfiction, College Composition and Communication, Profession, and Disability Studies Quarterly.
+Other writing appears in Kairos: A Journal of Rhetoric, Technology and Pedagogy, Hypatia, Bitch: Feminist Response to Pop Culture, Inside Higher Education, Creative Nonfiction, College Composition and Communication, Profession, Disability Studies Quarterly, Enculturation, and other venues.
 I hold a PhD in rhetoric/composition from the University of Massachusetts-Amherst, an MFA in fiction writing from the University of Michigan, and a BA from Amherst College.

 Other Notes about Me